 The dance major at Coker College offers students a broad range of courses that prepare them for several career options in dance and provides the opportunity for some students to enter advanced professional training.
 In keeping with the mission of Coker College and the Department of Dance, Music and Theatre, the Dance Program is committed to providing a well-rounded, student-centered learning experience rich in dance technique, choreography, theory, and performance.
 Grounded in engaged teaching, our faculty create an environment that encourages students to cultivate their technical, artistic, creative, and scholarly abilities.
 Study in dance as an academic discipline integrates inquiry and theory to develop skills in observation, critical thinking, problem solving, and evaluation.
-We believe each student has the potential to reach their goals as a performer, choreographer, dance educator, movement therapist/analyst, or dance advocate.
-We strive to develop thoughtful and active artists in the classroom, studio, and world.
+We believe each student has the potential to reach their goals in whatever career they pursue: performer, choreographer, dance educator, studio owner, arts administrator, dance advocate, etc. We strive to develop thoughtful and active artists in the classroom, studio, and world.